Argentium Jewelry

 For seven centuries, sterling silver has come with a bargain: 92.5% silver, 7.5% copper, and a lifetime of polishing.
 The copper is what makes sterling hard enough to wear.
 It's also what tarnishes — and what troubles reactive skin.

 Two of ours do.
 Momo Glassworks wires every dangle earring in Argentium; Bijou by SAM builds entire pieces from it.
-Everything here carries it — look for the flying angel, Argentium's hallmark.
+Everything in this collection is made from it.
+If you'd like to learn more about Argentium, here's an article I wrote about it.

 Filters